EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/slas_tutorial.md

 This tutorial will show you how to extend an initial experimental design for a Gaussian process (GP) emulator, using an adaptive sampling technique.
-The idea is to take our current GP and find a new design point (or batch of points) that will have 'the greatest impact' on improving the fit of the GP.
+The idea is to take our current GP and sequentially find new design points (or batches of points) that will have 'the greatest impact' on improving the fit of the GP.

 This tutorial will show you how to: